fishsciences/artemis_methods/methods/methods.md

 generative process outlined previously in [Section 1.4](#mod_str).
-Then, we used two different eDNA modeling approaches, a linear mixed-effects model and `artemis`'s censored-data mixed-effects model to attempt to estimate the original parameters used to simulated the data.
+Then, we used two different eDNA modeling approaches, a linear mixed-effects model and `artemis`'s censored-data mixed-effects model to attempt to estimate the original parameters used to simulate the data.

 For this task, only models which directly estimate effects on the latent or back-transformed ln[eDNA] values were compared.
 To further